Updated Aug 2020 by Lee Johnson

-The adjustable airflow in the Atlantis, the Nautilus Mini and other devices allow you to match the cooling air over the coil to the heat generated by the power from the battery (particularly important for regulated mods).
+The adjustable airflow on the Cleito 120 Pro, the TFV12 Prince and other devices allow you to match the cooling air over the coil to the heat generated by the power from the battery (particularly important for regulated mods).

 But before you run off and start drilling the air holes in your CE5 (which we don’t recommend you do, ever), there’s another important ingredient.

 Adjusting your power settings for maximum clouds

 The simple lesson here is that more power generates bigger clouds.

 If you vape at 60 W you’ll get much bigger clouds than when you’re vaping at 30 W, as long as it’s with the same tank and e-juice.
 It seems easy (and it is), but there are a couple of other things to bear in mind before you go cranking it up to 100 W.

 When you increase the power flowing through the coil (in your tank), you increase the amount of heat generated, which is one of the reasons you need that extra airflow.